Questfall/docs/quest-mining/seasons.md

 {% hint style="info" %}
 This mechanic applies to each leaderboard individually, distributing each leaderboard's share of the seasonal reward pool.
 {% endhint %}

+The Author Space season uses its own independently configured Gold pool.
+At settlement, integer Gold is allocated by linear Rank Shares using the largest-remainder method.
+Every Author Gold reward is then automatically converted at the fixed system rate of `1 Gold = 10 Silver` and credited to the Author Space treasury with an immutable receipt.
+There is no personal claim, Space Gold balance, or owner withdrawal.

 As a result, the concept of seasons adds another dimension to the competition in the long run, allowing the most diligent and dedicated users to earn regardless of their previous history in Questfall.